 According to many experts, peanut contains components that produce a kind of “mark” in young people, which makes them more prone to food allergies, not only when they eat peanuts later, but other foods associated with them such as nuts or legumes.

 For this reason, many experts recommend not to eat peanuts during pregnancy and lactation, even knowing that the mother has no history or personal problems of allergy to this food.
 Other experts do not consider this last point to be necessary, even in many places peanuts are offered to infants to increase milk production.
-(See “Benefits of peanuts” in the listing above)
+(See “Benefits of peanuts” in the listing below)

 Peanuts, in the list of allergenic food

 Anyway, peanuts are one of the foods included on the list of foods that can cause allergy.

 Therefore, the European Union states that they have to be introduced in the composition of all the products that contain them together with other food with allergenic properties (soy, shellfish, gluten, etc.) (See diet for allergy)

 You’d better test them in small amounts if you have never eaten them

 People who have never eaten peanuts should try a small amount and see how they react to them before eating them in normal quantity.

 Pregnant or nursing women should never eat them if they have never done it before pregnancy.